0xReki/0xreki.github.io/_posts/2020/2020-08-07-a-look-at-mahjong-nagomi.md

 ## Stuff for Beginners

-If you're new to the mahjong you're inclined to press How to play.
+If you're new to the mahjong, you're inclined to press How to play.
-If you're not your inclined not to do that.
+If you're not, your inclined not to do that.
 But you should.
 There's no tutorial.
 All you get is a wall of text with the rules in ugly Comic Sans.